maishaluv/Analyst-Portfolio/README.md

 **Goal:** To perform a comprehensive descriptive analysis of Toy Store sales data, providing actionable insights to enhance product offerings, pricing strategies, and store locations.

 **Description:** This project focuses on leveraging data analytics to explore and uncover valuable insights from sales data obtained from a toy store.
-By utilizing MySQL for data storage and preprocessing, Python for data analysis, and Tableau for data visualization, the aim is to provide a holistic view of sales trends, customer behavior, and product performance.
+By utilizing Python for data generation and preprocessing, MySQL for data storage and analysis and Tableau for data visualization, the aim is to provide a holistic view of sales trends, customer behavior, and product performance.
 The goal is to empower decision-makers with data-driven insights to optimize various aspects of the business and boost revenue.

-**Skills:** Data Analysis, Data Preprocessing, Data Visualization (Tableau), MySQL, Python Scripting, Data Ingestion of CSV Files, Documentation
+**Skills:** Data Analysis, Data Preprocessing, Data Visualization (Tableau), MySQL, Python Scripting, Data Ingestion of CSV Files, and Documentation

 **Wiki**: [Toy Sales Analysis Wiki](https://github.com/maishaluv/Analyst-Portfolio/wiki/Toy-Sales-Analysis-Wiki)